st-tech/gatling-operator/docs/quickstart-guide.md

 All resources required for the Gatling operator, such as CRD and controller manager, are deployed using the command above.
 Now you're ready to deploy Gatling CR to run Gatling load testing.

-The example uses a manifest of v0.5.0.
+The command above applies a Gatling Operator manifest of v0.5.0.
 Please change the version if necessary.
 You can check the version from the [Release page](https://github.com/st-tech/gatling-operator/releases).

 ## Deploy Gatling CR
 Deploy the Gatling CR using the [example](https://github.com/st-tech/gatling-operator/tree/main/config/samples) in the gatling-operator repository.